yeyu456/Android/SimpleContacts/README.md

 A Simple Contact App
 =====================================================
-The app have features that can add contact people's name, telephone and address, show the context above, search people by their name.
+The app have features that can\n add contact people's name, telephone and address,\n show the context above,\n search people by their name.\n